About the Lab

 Andy holds a Master’s in Public Policy from U.C.
 Berkeley and a BSE in Chemical Engineering from Princeton University.

-Azhar is a Pre-Doctoral fellow with EPIC at the University of Chicago.
+Azhar is a Pre-Doctoral fellow with EPIC at the University of Chicago working on the Climate Impact Lab.
 He is interested in energy and environment economics research, and has already worked on a study named Light Up Bihar in India with J-PAL for over two years.
 The study focuses on improving the revenue parameters and checking commercial losses incurred by the Power Distribution Companies in Bihar.
 It also tries to reinstate the fact that electricity service delivery in India is a collective-action problem; and to make it sustainable, we need not only well-functioning power markets, but also people’s understanding of the fact that electricity is a private good, and not a free commodity.
 Azhar received his undergraduate degree in Mining Engineering from the Indian Institute of Technology, Varanasi.

 Amir Jina is a Postdoctoral Scholar at the Economics Department of University of Chicago and a Senior Fellow at the Energy Policy Institute of Chicago (EPIC).
 An environmental and development economist, his research focuses on the role of the environment and environmental change in the shaping how societies develop.
 He uses applied economic techniques combined with methods from climate science and remote sensing to understand the impacts of climate in both rich and poor countries, and has conducted fieldwork related to climate change adaptation with communities in India, Bangladesh, Kenya, and Uganda.
 Prior to University of Chicago, Amir was a visiting scholar at the Goldman School of Public Policy in University of California, Berkeley where he worked on the economic analysis of the Risky Business initiative, an independent assessment of the economic risks posed by a changing climate in the U.S commissioned by co-chairs Michael R. Bloomberg, Henry Paulson, and Tom Steyer.
 Amir received his Ph.D. in Sustainable Development and M.A. in Climate and Society both from Columbia University, B.A.s in Mathematics and Theoretical Physics from Trinity College, Dublin, and previously worked with the Red Cross/Red Crescent in South Asia.